MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Database Server
 _Publisher: Accenture_

-The Database Server connector will crawl content from a Relational Database server.
+The Database Server connector crawls content from a Relational Database server.
 The crawler discovers databases and tables and indexes all content.
 Updates are discovered.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Database+Server+Connector)